ArtillerySaurus/SpaceEngineersCalc/README.md

 As I was building things, I often found myself lacking in reaching space.
 There are enough calculators but none which do what I'd want.
+The aim is to make a calculator capable of doing everything that I want it to do, making it the most complete calculator.

-This tool should be able to calculate: the amount of Hydrogen needed thrust needed
+This tool should be able to calculate thrust (acceleration and needed thrust) and consumption (hydrogen, oxygen, power).

 TODO:

+Power consumption.
 Grid sizes
+Acceleration
 Correct stats per item
 Calculations
 Gravity scaling